wildfly/quickstart/ejb-security-jaas/README.md

 ### Restore the Server Configuration by Running the JBoss CLI Script

-1. Start the WildFly server by typing the following:
+1. Start the ${product.name} server by typing the following:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh
+        For Linux:  ${jboss.home.name}/bin/standalone.sh
-        For Windows:  WILDFLY_HOME\bin\standalone.bat
+        For Windows:  ${jboss.home.name}\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=restore-configuration.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-configuration.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=restore-configuration.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-configuration.cli
     This script reverts the changes made to the `ejb3`, `elytron`, `security` and `undertow` subsystems.
 You should see the following result when you run the script:

         The batch executed successfully